semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 ### Error

-If an error occurs during data loading, we show the error status in the center with the corresponding text and the `Reload` button to reload the SidePanel content.
+If an error occurs during data loading, we show the error status in the center with the corresponding text and the `Try again` button to reload the SidePanel content.

 ![error example](static/error.png)